 Sometimes you garden for a challenge, sometimes you garden to get specific vegetables, but sometimes you just want the most bang for your buck.
 Luckily, some vegetables grow very fast.
 Learn more about vegetable plants with quick growth here.

-Regrowing vegetables in water is a cost effective and fun way to grow your own veggies.
-Of course, some of them grow better than others, but it?s still a neat experiment to grow windowsill plants form kitchen scraps.
+Regrowing vegetables in water is a cost-effective and fun way to grow your own veggies.
+Of course, some of them grow better than others, but it's still a neat experiment to grow windowsill plants from kitchen scraps.
 Learn more here.

 I think all of my veggies are beautiful but, if I had to choose, what are some beautiful vegetables for foliage color and texture to add to an ornamental vegetable garden?
 Better yet, which ones make good container specimens?
 Find out here.

-The weather has been kind, and your vegetable garden is bursting at the seams with what appears to be a ton of produce - to the point that you are shaking your head, wondering what to do with these surplus vegetable crops.
-Find out in this article.
+The weather has been kind, and your vegetable garden is bursting with lots of produce - but what to do with these surplus vegetables.
+Find out here.

-If your garden has produced a generous harvest, storing and preserving vegetables extends the bounty so you can continue to enjoy the rewards of your labor throughout the winter.
-This article will help with methods of preserving vegetable crops.
+If your garden has produced a generous harvest, storing and preserving vegetables extends the bounty.
+This article will help with preserving vegetables.

 Even if you live in a climate with hard frosts and heavy snowfall, cool season gardening is a viable option, at least for a while.
 Click on this article to learn more about cool weather crops and growing food through the cold season.